openstack/keystone/doc/source/developing.rst

 -----

 Get your development environment set up according to :doc:`devref/development.environment`.
-The instructions from here will assume that you have installed Keystone into a virtualenv.
-If you chose not to, simply exclude "tools/with_venv.sh" from the example commands below.
+It is recommended that you install Keystone into a virtualenv.

 Configuring Keystone